Kroger announces new delivery station in Austin

-AUSTIN, Texas — Many of us in Texas have a certain loyalty to H-E-B, but another grocer is expanding its footprint too.
+AUSTIN, Texas — While many Texans are loyal to H-E-B, another grocer is expanding its footprint in the Lone Star State.

 Kroger announced a new delivery station in Austin this week, meaning you can get your fresh produce dropped off at your door.